shannonlindsay/Data-AI-Dev/Instructions/labs/create-a-composite-model.md

 1. If prompted to approve a potential security risk, select **OK**.

-1. Enter the SQLServerInstance, SqlServerDatabase, and Culture.
+1. Enter the SQLServerInstance, SqlServerDatabase, and Culture as provided below.
 Select **Load**.

     SqlServerInstance = ```localhost```